-Meeting was called to order by Clerk Windiate at 7:00 pm followed by the pledge to the flag.
+Meeting was called to order by Clerk Windiate at 7:00 pm.
+MOTION BY WINDIATE TO HAVE TREASURER CHAIR THE MEETING WAS SECONDED AND PASSED 4-0.
+Followed by the pledge to the flag.

 Motion by Windiate to approve Minutes of December 19, 2023 as prepared was seconded and passed 4-0.
 Motion by Merchant to approve Minutes of Special Meeting January 2, 2024 as prepared was seconded and passed 4-0.